ldpina/sp24-cse110-lab3/standup.md

 # TEMPLATE FOR STANDUP MEETINGS

-## Agenda
-- What was accopplished from last time?
+## Day of the week, Date of Meeting
+- What did I work on yesterday?
-- What needs to be done?
+- What am I working on today?
-   - Resole the issues that are currently in our github repo
-- Any current issues that are taking up too much time?
+- What issues are blocking me?